18F/handbook/_pages/policies/tech-policies/federal-records.md

 ## Policy

-In order to meet and exceed all relevant federal records laws, regulations and policies, every fiscal quarter, 18F will take the following actions on every system that it owns:
+In order to meet and exceed all relevant federal records laws, regulations and policies, every fiscal quarter, TTS will take the following actions on every system that it owns:

 * export all data out of first and third party systems
 * store the data in a discovery system that can be searched against